JalmarazMartn/JAMALVariablenaming/README.md

 ## JAL Set usage category from an old txt menu file

-With this command you can set the usage category for Pages and reports from an old txt menu file.
-Previously you have to export from C/SIDE a txt objext with all the menus.
+With this command you can set the usage category for Pages and Reports from an old txt menu file.
+Previously you had to export from C/SIDE a txt object with all the menus.
 Then, you can follow these steps:

 * Execute command "JAL Set usage category from an old txt menu file".
 * Select with a dialog the txt file with the C/SIDE menus.
-* And then the commnad will set automatically the usage category for all the objects in the workspace reading them from menu file.
+* And then the command will set automatically the usage category for all the objects in the workspace reading them from menu file.
 * Go to File > Save all.

 ## Fix Tx2AL issues